karan/HackerNewsAPI/README.md

 To run the tests locally just install the requirements by running `pip install -r requirements.txt`.

-Then run the command `nosetests` in the command line from within the projects root directory.
+Then run the command `nosetests -v` in the command line from within the projects root directory.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/karan/hackernewsapi/trend.png)](https://bitdeli.com/free "Bitdeli Badge")